kazee72/Linked-List/README.md

 ## Linked List

-My own implementation of a linked list using java.
+My own implementation of the linked list data structure using java.

+So far i have created a Singly & Doubly linked list.